 Dr. Sharon McDonnell is the Director of Suicide Bereavement UK and and is an Honorary Research Fellow at the University of Manchester.
 Sharon has specialised in suicide bereavement research for 17 years and is recognised as a leader in this field internationally.
-Her research has been referred to in several parliamentary debates (Hansard, 2012, 2015).
+Her research has been referred to in several parliamentary debates (Hansard, 2012, 2015 and 2017).
 All research projects conducted by Suicide Bereavement UK are led by Dr. Sharon McDonnell.

 Sharon was employed by the Centre for Mental Health and Safety, at the University of Manchester from October 1999 - March 2016.
 The majority of her research has been funded by government bodies, for example The Department of Health, The National Institute for Health Research (NIHR)- and The National Patient Safety Agency (NPSA).